B.A. in Greek

-From its inception, Multnomah University has recognized the importance of the original languages in the study of the biblical text.
+From its inception, MU has recognized the importance of the original languages in the study of the biblical text.
 The Greek program is designed for long-term competency by providing a solid grounding in Greek grammar and extensive reading in the New Testament and extra-biblical literature.
-Whether pursuing Greek studies as a career or simply for personal enrichment, you will never regret the time you spend learning Greek and the insights it gives you into the biblical text.
+Whether you pursue Greek studies as a career or simply for personal enrichment, you’ll never regret the time you spend learning Greek and the insights it gives you into the biblical text.

 Advanced Greek offerings

 - Greek Rapid Reading.
 Read extensively from the Greek New Testament texts with grammatical analysis of the text and an introduction to textual criticism (analysis of variant readings to determine the original wording of the text).